Q&A: Hair Multiplication/Cloning

 Dear Dr. Mohebi-

 I am 33 years old and have been dealing with thinning hair since I was 19.
-That is when I started on finasteride and it has helped slow down my hair loss.
+That is when I started on the medication to help with hair loss and it has helped slow down my hair loss.
 I also use concealers or camouflaging agents to help my thinning areas appear fuller and thicker.
 I have been watching for new treatments such as hair cloning to come to fruition and still hold out hope for that one day.

 In the meantime I have thought about FUE but just do not have the resources financially to afford it.
 Do you think hair cloning will be a viable option in the future?
 What are my options in the interim?
 Thank you for any help or advice…and you would definitely be my doctor of choice for treatment in the future (hopefully for hair cloning!).
 Thanks again for taking the time to respond to my question!